 Design Skills: Whilst this isn’t usually necessary, some design skills might be useful.
 Depending on the company, retail consultants might need to design posters needed for social media.
 Additionally, motivational posters can be used to help motivate other colleagues and retail assistants.

 Customer Service: Despite the rise in technology and automation.
-Many Malaysians still enjoy some face time as well as human interaction, to help enhance their shopping experience.
+Many people in Hong Kong still enjoy some face time as well as human interaction, to help enhance their shopping experience.

 Good customer service is simple.
 It is being friendly and polite and puts the customer first.
 This is essential to creating loyal customers.

 Consider Mature Workers: Mature employees come with useful skills that can greatly benefit younger retail employees.
 With experience, comes a host of skills.
-Learn more about the benefits of hiring mature workers in Malaysia here.
+Learn more about the benefits of hiring mature workers in Hong Kong here.

 Team Working Skills: Finally, the ability to work together in a team is an essential skill that fosters a harmonious workplace environment.
 Unlike the other skills listed above, team working skills can be broken down to multiple small skills, including: